Regaining some verve

 Breaking the week

-By the end of Tuesday, I got home and literally crashed out, I got home and just went straight to bed, exhausted, tired but unable to attain rapid eye movement but another inspired thought crossed my mind.
+By the end of Tuesday, I got home and literally crashed out, I got home and just went straight to bed, exhausted, and tired but unable to attain rapid eye movement but another inspired thought crossed my mind.

-Just about 8 weeks from 5 months of chemotherapy, it appeared I was pushing my envelop of recuperation, everyone had been saying I should take it easy, apart from friends, the hospital staff had been on my case.
+Just about 8 weeks from 5 months of chemotherapy, it appeared I was pushing my envelope of recuperation, everyone had been saying I should take it easy, apart from friends, the hospital staff had been on my case.

-So, I had a chat to the programme manager of the project and was grated the request of having Wednesdays off having consulted with all interested parties – the idea being breaking the week in two meant I had some recovery time giving me some balance.
+So, I had a chat to the programme manager of the project and was granted the request of having Wednesdays off having consulted with all interested parties – the idea being breaking the week in two meant I had some recovery time giving me some balance.

 Getting in the flow